 A look at the state of the blogger platform in 2007 and the changes over time

 The introduction of CSS 3 has seen in the development of ultra-modern blogger template.
-As the cotton is about to close in the year 2013, EWT draws your attention to the top 10 bests of the bests in this year of great wonder.
+As the cotton is about to close in the year 2013, allow me to draw your attention to the top 10 best of the best blogger templates in this year of great wonder.

 So many of you didn’t get the chance to experience what blogger was like as of 2007.
 But for those of us who did; we can confidently say that blogger is far much improved beyond anyone’s expectation.
 Thanks to stiff competition from other blogging platforms, our beloved blogger platform has evolved from the old static single-page blog to a pure masterpiece for professional bloggers.

 “Back in the latter part of 2006, Blogger had released the new layout templates out of beta, which meant many bloggers were enjoying the flexibility and ease of widgets, easy customization and better publishing.”
 Amanda Kennedy

 “Though the changeover may have been somewhat difficult for some, many new blogs had sprung up offering their insights and experience of this new system, including Testing Blogger Beta and Blogger University, paving the way for many “new Blogger” hacks to be developed, and helping other Blogger users to realize the full potential of this excellent new feature.”Amanda Kennedy

 In January Blogger began to support the “Custom Domains” service which enabled users of the new Layouts templates to link top level domains to their blogs.

 Newsreel and Video Bar was released.
 The Newsreel adds a stream of headlines from Google News to your widget based on keywords you choose when installing the widget in your blog.
 The Video Bar uses your chosen keywords to find suitable videos from YouTube and Google’s Video Search.